Blog

 • Communicate effectively

-Inquire about the database
+Inquire about the volunteer database

-Consider the location
+Consider your CRO's location

-Know what questions to ask
+Know what questions to ask your CRO's

 To determine how the CRO will prioritize your study, ask whether it is recruiting for multiple studies of the same kind concurrently.
 If so, your study would compete with others for the same volunteers and consequently have access to a smaller pool of potential participants, which could delay your recruitment completion.
 Ask about recruitment and screening timelines, because extended timelines could indicate difficulty recruiting that population.
 Determine if full trial cohorts can be enrolled at one time or if there is a need to divide them into sub-cohorts for admission, which could be another indicator that the site has difficulty enrolling a specific population.